Skip to Content

 The best pasta to buy will have the right shape for the dish you're making, a porous texture that sauce will cling to, and a pleasing flavor.

-When we buy pasta, we spend a little extra to make sure it's bronze-die cut (this the traditional way of cutting pasta) so that it has a coarser texture.
+When we buy pasta, we spend a little extra to make sure it's bronze-die cut (this is the traditional way of cutting pasta) so that it has a coarser texture.
 We also buy pasta that is made from durum wheat and that looks a bit coarser.

 Cheaper pasta is usually slippery and not made with stone-ground flour, so it doesn't hold sauce well and doesn't taste as good.
-Finally, you'll want to look for a slow-dry pasta, it tastes better when it's cooked to al dente.
+Finally, you'll want to look for slow-dry pasta, it tastes better when it's cooked to al dente.

 To recap - you want to buy dried pasta that says it's bronze-cut, made from durum wheat, and slow-dried.

-Tips for This Pasta Salad Recipe
+Tips for Making this Recipe

 • This dish can be served warm or cold and travels well - so it's perfect for a picnic or party.